carvel-dev/carvel/site/content/kapp/docs/develop/config.md

 `diffAgainstLastAppliedFieldExclusionRules` specify which fields should be removed before diff-ing against last applied resource.
 These rules are useful for fields are "owned" by the cluster/controllers, and are only later updated.
 For example `Deployment` resource has an annotation that gets set after a little bit of time after resource is created/updated (not during resource admission).
 It's typically not necessary to use this configuration.

+### diffAgainstExistingFieldExclusionRules

+`diffAgainstExistingFieldExclusionRules` specify which fields should be removed before diff-ing against a resource.
+These rules are useful for fields that are "owned" by the cluster/controllers, and are only updated later.
+For example a `Custom Resource Definition` resource has a `status` field that gets altered now and then, especially between a diff and the actual apply step.
+It's typically not necessary to use this configuration.

 ### diffMaskRules

 `diffMaskRules` specify which field values should be masked in diff.
 By default `v1/Secret`'s `data` fields are masked.
 Currently only applied to `deploy` command.